MrAirspace/aircraft-flight-schedules/README.md

 In case of go-arounds/touch-and-go/balked landings, only the final touchdown is counted as touchdown time of the flight - again with commercial flights in mind.

 ![image](https://github.com/user-attachments/assets/96de9c02-a204-4d1e-8198-3cb0069e93e2)

+# The Future
+The more ADS-B receivers are added to the [adsb.lol initiative](https://github.com/adsblol/feed) through [ADSB.im software](https://adsb.im/home), the more accurate the derived flight schedules in this repository also get (airport of origin/destination and pertaining RWY times).